edenchazard/dc-lineage-builder/README.md

 - A super cool breed dropdown when you click a dragon.
 Trust me, it's seriously super cool.
 - Generation counter.
 Yep, it's there.
 - Skin switcher - Switch between the different DragCave skins on the fly, for example the default or portal 2 skins, to preview how your lineage appears on different skins.
+- Ghost breeds - Are you an artist?
+Insert your own lineage tiles and preview them as if they were on DC.
+- Checker generator - A handy tool for generating checker lineages faster than you can blink.
+- Mass-selection tools - Change multiple breed tiles at once.

 ## Running the project
 Download docker.